wanjarus/quick-autosave/README.md

 });
 ```

-Function execute after ajax call.
-You can treat your data return and forward to your fail function if update MySQL request didn't working.
+You can treat your ajax data return and forward to your fail function if update MySQL request didn't succeed.
 ```js
 $(".exemple").autosave({
   success : function (data, parameter) {